testdouble/test_data/README.md

 all three, or none-of-the-above.

-This section will hopefully make it a little easier to incorporate new `test_data` tests into a codebase that's already using `factory_bot` and Rails fixtures, whether you choose to incrementally rewrite the older tests to conform to your `test_data` or not.
+This section will hopefully make it a little easier to incorporate new `test_data` tests into a codebase that's already using `factory_bot` and/or Rails fixtures, whether you choose to incrementally rewrite the older tests to conform to your `test_data` or not.

 ### Using `test_data` with `factory_bot`